tencent cloud

 2. On the cluster management page, select the Instance List tab.
 Locate the read-write instance or read-only instance for which you intend to enable or disable CSI, and click the instance ID to access the instance details page.

-2. Click the icon for edition next to the Instance Type field.
+2. Click the icon for edition next to the Instance Mode field.

-If the instance type changes from Line Store to Mix Store, the CSI feature is enabled.
+The instance mode is changed from Line Store to Mix Store, indicating that Column Storage Index (CSI) is enabled.

-If the instance type changes from Mix Store to Line Store, the CSI feature is disabled.
+The instance mode is changed from Mix Store to Line Store, indicating that CSI is disabled.

 Creating Column Store Indexes